-The programme focuses on the main disciplines of performance studies, including physical theatre, directing, performance, digital
+The programme focuses on the main disciplines of performance studies, including physical theatre, directing, performance, digital and new media studies and performing arts management, and developmental and educational theatre and drama.

 The ideal candidates are students who are self-driven, hardworking, enthusiastic and aware, and seek concrete ways to use the performing arts to challenge and even change themselves and society.